SaaraLeppis/memory-game_React/README.md

-# Getting Started with Create React App
+# Simple Memory Game with React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Simple memory game build with React.
+It counts the turns and you can start new game whenever wanted.
+Fun to build!

+## Build with
+React
+CSS

 ## Available Scripts